-If you have a minimum knowledge on IELTS, you know that IELTS is all about timing.
+If you have minimum knowledge of IELTS, you know that IELTS is all about timing.
 Using your time; or if I say precisely, utilizing your time in a skillful way gives you the opportunity to improve your Reading Band score rapidly.
 I did this fun activity of using a timer to read a set amount of text or texts.
 I used to think that I was in a competition and I had to beat my imaginary competitors.
 I always used IELTS Reading passages from different IELTS books from Cambridge University Press to do this activity.
 This helped me to improve my speed-reading which reduced my time in completing the questions in a reading passage.
-You can use any analog clock, a wristwatch, a cell phone clock, your smartphone’s timer or stopwatch; anything to keep the record of the time you are spending in reading.
+You can use any analog clock, a wristwatch, a cell phone clock, your smartphone’s timer or stopwatch; or anything to keep a record of the time you are spending in reading.
 Keeping this record for a month or two will show you some motivating results, I can guarantee that!

-8. Learn some vocabulary everyday:
+8. Learn some vocabulary every day:

 9. Arrange short mock tests/ mock exams and keep records of progression:

-Now that I was ready with the test format, practicing timing and different reading skills and understanding all the questions types, the time came for me to check how I was in an exam situation.
-As I told you my main resource was Cambridge IELTS Series books, I started taking my own tests.
+Now that I was ready with the test format, practicing timing and different reading skills, and understanding all the question types, the time came for me to check how I was in an exam situation.
+As I told you my main resource was the Cambridge IELTS Series books, and I started taking my own tests.
 However, those tests were not complete tests of 60 minutes.
-Initially, I started getting used to with some short tests like Reading Passage 1 or 2 or 3.
+Initially, I started getting used to some short tests like Reading Passage 1 or 2 or 3.
 I did not attempt for full test because I wanted to check my basic abilities first.
 I kept a record of the progress which you guys can keep too.
 Here is a sample record of how my performance improved:

 You can buy some books on Recent IELTS Mock Tests from the following links.